mdrahmed/Graphs/backwardTracking/combinedGraph/README.md

 Worked files till now,
 ------------------
-1. All logs are combined to create a simple file,
+1. All logs are combined to create a simple file, while executing give the input properly.
 ```
 ./combined-graph-v3.py ##This file is a copy of ./combined-graph-v2.py, I used this to draw the motivation part of the paper.
 ```